-When we talk about annuities as flexible retirement savings tools, we may be referring to customizable payout schedules, an array of riders to ensure optimal benefits and performance, premium payment options, and a range of other versatile features.
+When we talk about annuities as flexible retirement savings tools, we refer to customizable payout schedules, an array of riders to ensure optimal benefits and performance, premium payment options, and a range of other versatile features.

-Joint and survivor annuities offer flexibility in terms of payout.
+Joint and survivor annuities offer additional flexibility in terms of payout.

 What Is a Joint and Survivor Annuity?

-A 50 percent joint and survivor annuity will pay the surviving annuitant half the payment amount that payees were receiving when both annuitants were alive.
-And a 75 percent joint and survivor annuity will pay three-quarters of that amount to the surviving annuitant.
+Often, survivors receive 50% or 75% of the amount of the initial payments.
+A 50% joint and survivor annuity will pay the surviving annuitant half the payment amount that payees were receiving when both annuitants were alive.
+A 75% joint and survivor annuity will pay three-quarters of that amount to the surviving annuitant.

 The higher the percentage the surviving annuitant is guaranteed, the lower the initial payments will be.
 Payment amounts are guaranteed regardless of which person dies first.